 Buy now on Amazon

-When we first wrote this article, Police hadn’t been released yet, so this section has been updated.
 In this novel, you get to find out exactly what happened to Harry Hole after Phantom’s dramatic ending.
 It opens with a patient in hospital in a coma.
 He’s gradually recovering but we don’t know who he is.
 Meanwhile, Gunnar Hagen and his team of investigators are baffled by a series of murders that is taking place in Oslo.
 Someone is luring members of the force to the scenes of unsolved crimes, and then killing them in the same manner as the victim of the original crime.
 Both the Crime Squad and new chief of police Mikael Bellman seem out of their depth – but if Hole joins the investigation perhaps there will be a breakthrough.
 This novel sees some real changes in Hole and his motivations, and also looks closely at the meaning of justice.
 When he eventually joins the hunt for the killer there are two questions.
 Firstly, how will they catch this brutal assassin?
 Second, how will diving into a gritty case affect both Hole and his relationships with Rakel and Oleg?
 You can read our review of Police here.

-When we interviewed Jo Nesbo, he was ambivalent about whether or not there will be another Harry Hole novel after Police, but we had a sneaky suspicion that the Oslo detective would be back and The Thirst doesn’t disappoint.
+When we interviewed Jo Nesbo, he was ambivalent about whether or not there would be another Harry Hole novel after Police, but we had a sneaky suspicion that the Oslo detective would be back and The Thirst doesn’t disappoint.
 You may have noticed some loose ends left in the cop killer case Hole worked on in Police.
 After three years, the escaped rapist and murderer who was briefly a suspect in that case has re-emerged with a tweaked MO which involves prosthetic metal teeth, plenty of blood, and the dating app Tinder to target his prey.
 Katrine Bratt now heads up Crime Squad, but Hole is co-opted from his teaching role at the police college to help catch the killer.
 It is fascinating how the murderer’s thirst for blood seems to be paralleled by Harry Hole’s thirst for Jim Beam as the case gets more stressful, and our hero once again lays it all on the line to catch him.
 Big plot twists, big diversions, big set-piece ending.
 And… room for a sequel.
 Read our full review here.